World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Method

 Existing open robotic datasets with action-trajectory annotations, regardless of their diversity, predominantly focus on successful executions as they are primarily curated for imitation learning.
 This convention restricts the diversity required to train robust world models, which consequently struggle to simulate physically plausible outcomes across diverse failure modes.
 While recent works like RoboFAC \cite{lu2025robofac} and AHA \cite{duan2024aha} have begun exploring failure data, they are designed for QA-style reasoning and lack action annotations.
 Moreover, these datasets are largely confined to simulation, leaving its practical utility underexplored.

 In this paper, we introduce the Success and Near-Success Dataset (\ourdataset), which leverages trajectories that nearly accomplish the target goal or sub-goal but fail due to minor inaccuracies in end-effector positioning.
-Such data is critical for training robust world models for two reasons: (1) because these trajectories are difficult to distinguish from successful executions, they force the world model to focus on fine-grained nuances in spatial dynamics; and (2) since robot policies frequently exhibit these "near-success" behaviors, including them ensures the virtual environment more accurately reflects the actual failure modes encountered during policy rollouts.
+Such data is critical for training robust world models for two reasons: (1) these trajectories are difficult to distinguish from successful executions, they force the world model to focus on fine-grained nuances in spatial dynamics; and (2) since robot policies frequently exhibit these "near-success" behaviors, including them ensures the virtual environment more accurately reflects the actual failure modes encountered during policy rollouts.
 We curate the \ourdataset dataset across ManiSkill \cite{tao2024maniskill3}, LIBERO \cite{liu2023libero}, and our own real-world robotic settings.

-For the Maniskill \cite{tao2024maniskill3} environment, we first craft simple control policies using ground-truth object poses to collect success trajectories and generate failure cases by perturbing these poses.
-Another approach is to collect failure trajectories directly from policy rollouts, capturing natural failure modes that arise during execution.
-We follow this strategy for the LIBERO environment, using OpenVLA-OFT \cite{kim2025fine} to collect failure rollouts.
-Similarly, we collect data in real-world robotic settings by both manually teleoperating the robot to obtain plausible failure cases, and using fine-tuned OpenVLA-OFT policy to record their failure trajectories.
-In addition to the videos and actions, we also record the sparse reward signals at each execution step (binary values indicating whether the current state is a success state).
+For ManiSkill \cite{tao2024maniskill3}, we collect success trajectories using simple control policies with ground-truth object poses, and generate failures via pose perturbations.
+We also capture natural failure modes from policy rollouts, a strategy we follow in LIBERO using OpenVLA-OFT \cite{kim2025fine}, and in real-world settings via both teleoperation and OpenVLA-OFT rollouts.
+Each trajectory includes video, actions, and step-wise binary reward signals indicating success.

-We first collect a large dataset on Maniskill for action-conditioned world model pretraining.
-In total, we have gathered approximately $35\text{k}$ video-action pairs spanning 23 different tasks, including both successful and various failure outcomes, which we use to pretrain our video world model.
-Additionally, we collect \ourdataset dataset on LIBERO and in real scenarios, albeit in smaller quantities (roughly 50 failure trajectories and 50 success trajectories per task).
-We will demonstrate that our pretrained model can be efficiently fine-tuned and transferred to these unseen tasks.
+Using this pipeline, we build a large ManiSkill dataset for world model pretraining, comprising ~35k video-action pairs across 23 tasks with diverse success and failure outcomes.
+For LIBERO and real-world scenarios, we collect smaller \ourdataset datasets (roughly 50 success and 50 failure trajectories per task), and show that the pretrained model can be efficiently transferred to these unseen tasks.